-In order to register, you must demonstrate that you will make an eligible personal investment of at least \$200,000 in the proposed business within 20 months of arriving in B.C. on a BC PNP-supported work permit.
+In order to register, you must demonstrate that you will make an eligible personal investment of at least \$200,000 in the proposed business within 610 days (approximately 20 months) of arriving in B.C. on a BC PNP-supported work permit.

-Under the Entrepreneur Immigration Registration, points are assigned for this section according to total proposed eligible personal investment.
 Meeting the minimum eligible investment requirements does not guarantee that you will be invited to apply or be approved as a provincial nominee - only the highest-scoring registrants are invited to apply.